 - When should I water my succulents?

 - How to deal with transplant shock

 - Can succulents grow well in sand?

-Once you create these pieces of content, Keval recommends adding an internal link from each blog post to the corresponding collection.
+Once you create these pieces of content, add an internal link from each blog post to the corresponding collection.
 For example, you might link the article about growing succulents in sand to a collection page of succulents that thrive in sandy soil.

 That means ditching the ultimate guide to succulent care, for example, and opting for articles that tackle smaller sub-topics—a practice known in the SEO world as targeting “long tail” keywords.
 Succulents Box, for example, publishes short blog posts about caring for specific varieties of succulents:

 - How to care for the kalanchoe flapjacks succulent

 - How to care for fishbone cactus